Toasted-ctrl/ai_api/README.md

 > A unified API gateway for multiple LLM providers.

+> [!NOTE]
+> This document was last reviewed on 2026-08-30.

 This project intends to build an "Artificial Intelligence API" (AIA), which will serve as an API gateway to multiple LLM providers.
-The goal is to make an easy to integrate unified API, which could easily be self-hosted on low-power hardware.
+The goal is to make an easy to integrate unified API, which could easily be self-hosted on low-end hardware.

 ## Features
 - Login support (Google OAuth2) for Applications intended to serve multiple users.